 Our extraordinary Customer Service and Client Success teams remain fully operational, with no impact on performance or order responsiveness.
 If you have questions about your business, please contact your Client Success Manager.
 If you have an urgent order inquiry, please contact your Customer Care Team.

-Over the last nine months, our local teams have worked in every country to responsibly prepare and deliver orders, while respecting all regional restrictions and community lockdowns.
+Over the last 10 months, our local teams have worked in every country to responsibly prepare and deliver orders, while respecting all regional restrictions and community lockdowns.
 While some backorders are still being processed, and some popular products are facing temporary stock shortages, we are working to ensure availability wherever possible.
 Although many local situations change daily, we can report the following current status updates: